-■ Console Port (FGSW-2620PVM Only)
+Console Port (not include FGSW-2620VM)

 The console port is a DB9, RS-232 male serial port connector.
 It is an interface for connecting a terminal directly.
 Through the console port, it provides rich diagnostic information includes IP Address setting, factory reset, port management, link status and system setting.
 Users can use the attached RS-232 cable in the package and connect to the console port on the device.
 After the connection, users an run any terminal emulation program (Hyper Terminal, ProComm Plus, Telix, Winterm and so on) to enter the startup screen of the device.